Last Updated on 05/13/2023 by Glynn Willard

 What’s The Primary Goal For RV Water Tank Sanitization?

-First and foremost, the elimination of pathogens.
+First and foremost, the elimination of pathogens in your plumbing system.

-This is not about changing the flavor of your water, which you can do with either an inline filter, external water filter or by filtering the water as you fill your fresh water tank.
+This is not about changing the flavor of your water, which you can do with either an inline filter, external water filter, or by filtering the water as you fill your fresh water tank.

 We preferred the last of the three.
 We did this only to standardize the flavor of the water from different sources.